Hawaii Special Alerts

 COVID-19 (Novel Coronavirus) Information

-Effective March 26 at 12:01 a.m., Hawaii Governor David Ige is mandating all visitors arriving in the Hawaiian Islands to self-quarantine for 14 days.
+Effective beginning March 26 at 12:01 a.m., Hawaii Governor David Ige is mandating all visitors arriving in the Hawaiian Islands to self-quarantine for 14 days.
 The mandate, which is the first such action in the nation, applies to all arrivals at state airports from the continental U.S. and international destinations and extends to other private and commercial aircraft.
+The mandatory 14-day quarantine was additionally expanded for air travel to include all inter-island passengers to further prevent the spread of COVID-19.

 Below we'll go over each of the major changes in a question and answer format, along with additional links & resources, to help assist visitors.